AutoRABIT Salesforce DevOps in Provar Test

 Step 3: Select a target branch from the repository you want to use to run the Provar test cases.

-- You must register each branch individually in the VC Repo’s section.
-If you don’t see the branch you would like to use, refer back to the Setting up Version Control in AutoRABIT section.
+• You must register each branch individually in the VC Repo’s section.
+If you don’t see the branch you want to use, refer to the Setting up Version Control in the AutoRABIT section.

 Step 4: Select the Test Cases Root Path (a.k.a. the relative to your .testproject file in your repository).